jovanovic-djo/just-type/README.md

-##### New Version in Progress..

-#### OLD VERSION: Basic typing speed test web app (just.Type) for practicing touch typing, written in Python (Potential implementation of database for leaderboard) and vanilla Javascript for frontend (and html & css of course).

 ## Features:
 - Multiple languages (English, French, German, Serbian, Spanish, also lorem ipsum included)
 - Accent trim (for smoother test)